Rudderless: Plot

 Quentin tries again the next day and shows him an alternate arrangement possibility for the song.
 The two end up sharing a meal and playing instruments together for the rest of the night.
 Sam neglects to tell Quentin that he was not the piece's actual author.
-At the end of the night, Quentin gets Sam to agree to perform together at The Trill, adding more and more to each arrangement, including a percussion section in the way of Aiken.
-The next day, Sam is introduced to Del (Laurence Fishburne), the owner and operator of the local music supply store, who reveals that he is selling his business and plans to retire and tour by motor home with his wife in his later years.
-Quentin shows Sam the 1978 Gibson Les Paul hanging in the store, but is unable to afford it (a source of good-natured joking between Quentin and Del).
+At the end of the night, Quentin gets Sam to agree to perform together at The Trill.
+The next day, Sam is introduced to Del (Laurence Fishburne), the owner and operator of the local music supply store.
 Upon leaving the store, Sam watches a staged meeting between Quentin and Willy, a bass guitarist, in hopes that they can include him in their performances, but Sam is resistant to starting a band.
-The next day, the quartet meet to practice in the garage beneath Quentin’s apartment, and Quentin is very evasive about his own past.
+The next day, the group meet to practice in the garage beneath Quentin’s apartment, and Quentin is very evasive about his own past.
 The group, now complete, has impressed The Trill owner (played by director William H. Macy) who asks them to perform regularly on Saturday nights as house entertainment, to which the band agrees—even Sam, reluctantly.
 The new name, “Rudderless”, quickly gains notoriety and local fame.
 Meanwhile, Quentin is revealed as extremely shy of the opposite sex, which Sam attempts to help him through, though Quentin finds the advice generally unhelpful.

 Sam arrives at Quentin's apartment one afternoon and meets his mother, Joyce, who Sam mistakes as an older prostitute after seeing Quentin hand her a small amount of cash as they hug.
 Quentin is embarrassed because his mother has had issues with (unspecified) responsibilities, even spending his junior year of high school living in a car, and has vowed never to lower himself to that level of poverty again.
 At the mall, Sam buys Quentin new clothing to give him a style, and develop confidence from it.
 It does help a little, and Quentin begins to enjoy the attention Rudderless has gained him.